intiMRA/imra_code_blog/_posts/Function-Over-Load.md

     }
 ```

-Now it is less ambiguous what function is being called because the argument is required.
+Now it is less ambiguous what method is being called because the argument is required.

 ## DisfavoredOverload

-One way to control what function gets prioritised, it's to use '@_disfavoredOverload' like so:
+One way to control what method gets prioritised, it's to use '@_disfavoredOverload' like so:

 ```swift
 class Dog {